-The objectives of the ETA of Australia are to, inter alia, facilitate the use of electronic transactions and promote business and community confidence in electronic transactions.
-Accordingly, the ETA Australia contains general provisions on the conduct of electronic transactions, such as a provision which states that a transaction is not invalid because it is conducted electronically (section 8).

-Other sections include specifications concerning an electronic transaction satisfying the following requirements:
+- 18. The objectives of the ETA of Australia are to, inter alia, facilitate the use of electronic transactions and promote business and community confidence in electronic transactions.
+Accordingly, the ETA Australia contains general provisions on electronic transactions, such as a provision which states that a transaction is not invalid because it is conducted electronically (section 8). - 19.
+Other sections include specifications concerning an electronic transaction satisfying the following requirements: - a. for information to be in writing (section 9); - b. requirements for a signature to be met by an electronic signature (section 10);

-- a. for information to be in writing (section 9); - b. requirements for a signature to be met by an electronic signature (section 10); - c. the integrity of information(section 11(3)); - d. retention of information (section 12); - e. that a proposal to form a contract made electronically not addressed to a specific party and that is generally accessible to parties making use of information systems is to be considered as an invitation to make offers unless it indicates the intention of the proposing party proposing is to be bound (section 15B).

-As highlighted earlier, the ETA of Australia contains no consumer protection provisions.
+- c. the integrity of information(section 11(3)); - d. retention of information (section 12); - e. that a proposal to form a contract made electronically not addressed to a specific party and that is generally accessible to parties making use of information systems is to be considered as an invitation to make offers unless it indicates the intention of the proposing party is to be bound (section 15B). - 20.
+The ETA of Australia does not contain any consumer protection provisions.